LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Rivendell_Smith.md

 The Rivendell Smith will not attack any player or creature untiled they are attacked.
 They wander around their smithy when not be traded with.
+Upon death, a silver coin will float above the ground where they died, signifying that they will respawn here after a short period of time.

 ## Equipment